Yuribtr/py-advanced-diplom/README.md

 ## Solution
 ** Before using pls rename a file "default_keys.py" to "keys.py" and put inside your VK tokens and DB info.

-Also, please make rebuild=True at VKinderBot __init__ for creating tables.
-After first launch, you have to revert this option to rebuild=False.
-!!!Warning!!!
-Option rebuild=True will drop ALL tables in given DB each time when application starts.
+** At first launch pls set {"rebuild_tables": true} in file "options.cfg".
+When this flag set tables in given DB will be dropped and recreated.
+All data in DB will be lost.
+After first launch this flag will return to false automatically.

 1. Bot uses 2 tokens (group token for chat conversations with clients, personal token for making search of users)